Upgrades begin at Jim Jim Creek

 Upgrades will shortly commence at Jim Jim Creek crossing to improve dry season access to the Twin Falls plateau walk and surrounding area.

-Works to raise the crossing will begin on Monday 19 July following the approval of plans by the area’s traditional owners and Northern Land Council.
+Works to raise the crossing will begin on Monday 19 July following the approval of plans by the area’s Traditional Owners.

 Park Manager Shaun Barclay said the upgrade will take up to 6 weeks and improve safety at the crossing.